cresset-template/cresset/README.md

 for any desired environment (`conda`, `pip`, etc.).

 ### Makefile Explanation
-The Makefile is designed to make using this package simple and modular.
+The `Makefile` is designed to make using this package simple and modular.

-The first image to be created is `pytorch_source:build_install`, which contains all necessary packages for the build.
+The first image to be created is `pytorch_source:build_install`, which contains all packages necessary for the build.

-The second image is `pytorch_source:build_torch-v1.9.1` (by default), which contains the wheels for PyTorch, TorchVision, TorchText, and TorchAudio with settings for PyTorch 1.9.1 on Ubuntu 20.04 LTS with Python 3.8, CUDA 11.2.2 and cuDNN 8.
+The second image is `pytorch_source:build_torch-v1.9.1` (by default), which contains the wheels for PyTorch, TorchVision, TorchText, and TorchAudio with settings for PyTorch 1.9.1 on Ubuntu 20.04 LTS with Python 3.8, CUDA 11.3.1 and cuDNN 8.

 The second image exists to cache the results of the build process.